saeid-p/java-reference/README.md

 $ java com.example.MyApp
 ```
 On Windows, you would use ; instead of : as the classpath separator, and you would set the (local) CLASSPATH variable using set rather than export.

+## Selecting the VM type
+The -client and -server options allow you to select between two different forms of the HotSpot VM:
+- The "client" form is tuned for user applications and offers faster startup.
+- The "server" form is tuned for long running applications.
+It takes longer capturing statistic during JVM "warm up" which allows the JIT compiler to do a better of job of optimizing the native code.

+By default, the JVM will run in 64bit mode if possible, depending on the capabilities of the platform.
+The -d32 and -d64 options allow you to select the mode explicitly.